xians-su/1min-relay/README.md

 and then run python3 main.py

-Depending on your system, you may need to run python
+Depending on your system, you may need to run `python` instead of `python3`.

 ### Docker
+Running 1min-relay in docker is the easiet method.
+Please note that the connection ip address displayed on server start will be wrong when in docker.

 #### Pre-Built images